citizenlabsgr/open-lab/README.md

 - Commiting
 - Pushing
 - Opening a Pull Request
-- Merging a PUll Request
+- Merging a Pull Request